Hoppy the Marvel Bunny: Fictional character biography

 Hoppy's stories occasionally feature his girlfriend Millie, who (like Lois Lane) despises the meek Hoppy, but adores the heroic Captain Marvel Bunny.
 Millie has no idea that Hoppy can become Captain Marvel Bunny.

 A noteworthy foe appeared in Fawcett's Funny Animals #32 (Oct–Nov 1945).
 In the lead story of that issue, Hoppy faces Captain Black Bunny, who is based on Captain Marvel's foe Black Adam.
 He originates from the Earth's core and is aided by a gang of imps.

 In Hoppy's first appearance in DC Comics (in DC Comics Presents #34), he and Millie are magically transported to Earth-S, the home of the Marvel Family in the pre-Crisis DC universe.
 He aids the Marvel Family and Superman against Mr. Mind, Mr. Mxyzptlk, and King Kull.
 In this story, both Hoppy and Millie were depicted as white bunnies, instead of their usual pink.

 Hoppy next appears in Captain Carrot and His Amazing Zoo Crew! in The Oz-Wonderland War #2 (1986), where he fights alongside the Zoo Crew.
 In Final Crisis, Hoppy makes a minor appearance as a resident of Limbo.

-In The New 52 reboot, Hoppy is a non-anthropomorphic rabbit and the pet of Mary Bromfield who she inadvertently gives superpowers.
+Following DC's 2011 New 52 reboot, Hoppy was reimagined as a normal rabbit and the pet of Mary Bromfield.
+In Shazam! #1 (February 2019), Hoppy is accidentally struck by magic lightning when Mary and her foster sister Darla Dudley say "Shazam!" and assume their superhero forms.
+As a result, Hoppy acquires superpowers (flight and lightning-emitting eyes, among others) and his fur pattern reflects the lightning-bolt emblem of the Shazam Family.